 Finally, last minute discounts are less popular than in the past.
 Today, the cruise lines are trying to fill the ships with better early booking discounts like Royal Caribbean’s ‘Breakthrough Rates’ and Carnival’s ‘SuperSavers’.
-They can now tell about three months prior to sailing if a sailing needs help.
-If they do, they’ll institute Past Passenger Discounts First, Senior Rates second, Regional Promotions Third, and then drop the rates if necessary.
+They can now tell about three months prior to departure if a sailing needs help.
+If they do, they’ll institute Past Passenger Discounts first, Senior Rates second, Regional Promotions third, and then drop the rates if necessary.
 Either way, if you book early and the price comes down after putting down your deposit, some cruise lines may lower your rate to the new promotion (booking change fee applies).
 You’re always better off booking early.

 Even the most popular cruises sometimes have space available because of late cancellations.
 So, have CruiseAway check or visit our site for periodic updates.
-But, to get exactly the ship, cabin, and sailing date you want, you should plan and book early.
+But, to get exactly the ship, cabin and sailing date you want, you should plan and book early.
 Most cruise lines also offer early booking discounts for customers who plan ahead.
 Then, just sit back and anticipate all the fun you’re going to have!